🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 NaturalReader dashboard screenshot

-Tired of reading long documents on your screen?
+Tired of reading long PDF files on your screen?

 Your eyes hurt.
 Your focus fades.
-You read the same page three times.
+You wish someone would just read it to you.

 Enter NaturalReader.